 Advertisement

-New York’s most legendary shores dish out striped bass, bluefish and albacore in droves
+New York’s most legendary shores dish out striped bass, bluefish and false albacore in droves.

 It’s hard to keep your nerves in check when the water in front of you is churned to a froth by slashing predators and frantic baitfish going airborne.
 Never before had I been faced with such a flurry.

-Stripers, bluefish and false albacore had all converged off Montauk Point and were crashing in front of me.
+Stripers, bluefish and false albacore had all converged off Montauk Point and they were crashing bait in front of me.
 Just trying to decide where to cast was enough to short-circuit an angler’s brain.
 Capt.
-John McMurray had his 33-foot Contender One More Cast in the perfect spot, and I did my best to keep cool, mouthing the words, “Take it slow, calm down man.”
+John McMurray, of One More Cast Charters, had us positioned in the perfect spot.

+I did my best to keep cool, mouthing the words, “Take it slow, calm down man.”
 McMurray’s instructions prompted me into action.
 “Get that fly in front of the school,” he urged.
 So I flung a Surf Candy 10 yards ahead of the approaching turmoil and began to strip.
 “Strip man, faster,” McMurray barked.
 I did, and bang!
-The line suddenly came tight, the 10-weight rod bent down, and soon backing zipped off the reel, giving up the fish’s identity: a false albacore, 7 pounds of pure muscle, that we released to fight another day after a spirited 10-minute battle.
+The line suddenly came tight, the 10-weight rod bent down, and soon backing zipped off the reel, giving up the fish’s identity: a false albacore.
+The 7 pounds of pure muscle we released to fight another day after a spirited 10-minute battle.

 striped bass in New York